semuconsulting/PyGPSClient/README.md

 ### IP Correction Configuration (MQTT)

-1. Enter your MQTT Client ID (or set it up beforehand as environment variable `MQTTCLIENTID`).
+1. Enter your MQTT Client ID (or set it up beforehand as *.json configuration setting `"mqttclientid_s":` or via environment variable `MQTTCLIENTID`).
 1. Select the path to the MQTT `*.crt` and `*.pem` files provided by the location service (PyGPSClient will use the user's HOME directory by default).
 1. Select the required topics:
     - IP (required) - this is the raw SPARTN correction data.